 If your looking to get life insurance cover in place quickly and are in good shape with no pre-existing medical conditions, you may be eligible for cover that requires very little if any medical underwriting.
 Many direct online insurers will now have a short questionnaire for applicants and if the entry level requirements are met, cover can generally be put in place without the need for further documentation.

-It is worth noting that many direct insurers will carry out medical underwriting at the time of claim.
+It is worth noting that most direct insurers will carry out medical underwriting at the time of claim.
 This means there's usually no opportunity for you to declare any pre-existing medical conditions in detail when you apply.
 It's crucial that you answer all questions accurately to avoid your claim being rejected.

 Apply for life insurance with these direct brands - No medical required